zarf-dev/proposals/0048-schema-update-process/README.md

 Zarf currently publishes a JSON schema, see the [current version](https://raw.githubusercontent.com/zarf-dev/zarf/refs/heads/main/zarf.schema.json).
 Users often use editor integrations to have built-in schema validation for zarf.yaml files.
 This strategy is [referenced in the docs](https://docs.zarf.dev/ref/dev/#vscode).
 The Zarf schema is also included in the [schemastore](https://github.com/SchemaStore/schemastore/blob/ae724e07880d0b7f8458f17655003b3673d3b773/src/schemas/json/zarf.json) repository.

 Zarf will use a conditional schema validation strategy through the `apiVersion` field.
-If the `apiVersion` is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema, if the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.
+If the `apiVersion` is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema.
+If the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.

 ### Updating packages

 Once the latest schema is introduced the built zarf.yaml file will contain the package definition for each apiVersion.
 Versions will be separated by `---`.
 Currently, Zarf only checks the first yaml object in the `zarf.yaml` file.
-To maintain backwards compatibility newer packages will place the v1alpha1 definition at the beginning of the zarf.yaml.
-Future versions of Zarf will check the api version of each package definition and grab the latest one that it understands.
+To maintain backwards compatibility newer packages must place the v1alpha1 definition at the beginning of the zarf.yaml.
+Future versions of Zarf will check the api version of each package definition and select the latest version that it understands.

 A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
 This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.